-Another alternative method is to find the weak solution of the PDE based on the weak formulation.
+An alternative variation formulation can be defined using test functions.
 Let $v \in H_0^1(\Omega)$ be a test function, where $H_0^1(\Omega)$ denotes the Sobolev space whose weak derivative is $L^2$ integrable with zero boundary values.
 The weak solution $u$ of Eqn.~\eqref{eqn:elliptic} is defined as the function that satisfies the bilinear equations:

 where $a(u,v)$ is constructed by multiplying \eqref{eqn:elliptic} and $v$, and integration by parts.
-One can transfer all the derivatives of the solution function to the test function by conducting integration by parts several times \cite{chen2020friedrichs}.
-In \cite{zang2020weak}, the weak solution is rewritten as the solution of a saddle-point problem,
+All derivatives of the solution function can be transferred to the test function through repeated integration by parts, yielding another bilinear forms \citep{chen2020friedrichs}.
+The weak solution can be reformulated as the solution to a saddle-point problem~\citep{zang2020weak}: